sergeyk/vislab/tasks.md

 - [x] re-launch aesthetic pred. results with increased memory, this is BS
 - [x] launch finetuning training on durian (launched oct 29 1400)
 - [ ] run pascal content classifiers on all datasets
-    : how this will work is predict.py predict_from_trained --source_dataset=pascal --dataset=ava_style
+    - [x] sync up all pascal models to flapjack and then push them out to all machines
+- [ ] develop method for loading the result pred_dfs for multiple classes and writing them back out as features
+- [ ] test and launch quadratic expansion with content classifiers experiments
 - [ ] sync up results on all datasets such that local mongo has up to date info, update paper figures, and little bit of text
-- [ ] test and launch quadratic expansion with content classifiers experiments
 - [ ] generate the content-style co-occurrence matrix
-- [ ] get image similarity display going again
+- [ ] get image similarity website going again with all faetures and datasets

 Features
 - whitened HOG feature (wrap Jon's code) [.5 day]